OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

     * "mem hide" command can be used to hide some memory ranges from OS/2 (for example, if memory tests show errors in this range)

-    * one of non-obvious features is on-fly boot partition changing, without booting from boot sector (this works with FAT & HPFS only).

-      Default HPFS boot sector code depends on OS/2 MBR code or VPart/AirBoot.
-      If both is absent - it can fail.
-In this case such emergency way can be used.

-      At first, mount partition to QSINIT drive letter (ex.
-D:), then type in
-      shell:

-         bootos2 os2krnl source=d

-      and system will start booting from this partition, without boot sector code using.

-      This mean what you can load QSINIT from flash drive with FAT32 and then switch boot to HPFS partition on hdd.
+    * more of it in the section 5 below.

    QSINIT can be loaded by "WorkSpace On-Demand" PXE loader, but further loading process is untested.

    And a little note about QSINIT internal disks and it`s naming.
-QSINIT use ChaN`s FatFs code to access FAT/FAT32/exFAT partitions and follow its naming convention: all internal disks has named as 0:, 1:, 2: ..
-9:
+QSINIT use ChaN`s FatFs code to access FAT/FAT32/exFAT partitions and follow its naming convention: all internal disks has an additional names 0:, 1:,

-   For compatibility A:-J: naming is supported as well.
-Shell accept both variants, apps based on Turbo Vision library - accept A:-J: letters only.
+2: ..
+9:.
+A:-J: naming is supported as well.
+Shell accept both variants,
+apps based on Turbo Vision library - accept A:-J: letters only.

-   Virtual disk with QSINIT apps and data is always mapped as drive 1:/B:
+   Virtual disk with QSINIT apps and data is always mapped to drive B:/1:

-   On FAT/FAT32/exFAT boot - boot partition is available as drive 0:/A: and you can modify it freely (edit text files, copy files in shell and so on...).
+   On FAT/FAT32/exFAT boot - boot partition is available as drive A:/0: and you can modify it freely (edit text files, copy files in shell and so on...).

+   HPFS file i/o is supported, but read-only.

-   On FSD boot drive 0:/A: is mapped to boot partition too, but only for per-sector  access,  because QSINIT does not support full HPFS/JFS reading.
+   JFS on the boot partition is mapped to the drive A:/0: too, but only for per-sector access, because QSINIT does not know this filesystem.
 But drive letter still can be used somewhere, for example to show boot partition BPB:

       dmgr bs 0: bpb

-   Other 8 disk numbers/letters ( 2:/C: - 9:/J: ) are free to mount of any
+   Other 8 disk numbers/letters ( C:/2: - J:/9: ) are free to mount of any
-FAT/FAT32/exFAT partition in system.
+FAT/FAT32/exFAT/HPFS partition in the system.

   =======================================================================
    4. Additional customization.